post-hero-img

 Search results can be sorted based on the publishing date.
 The first step, however, is to add date metadata on your pages for indexing.
 You can, then, set up the sorting for the Widget view with the instant results as well as the more traditional looking Separate Results Page (SRP) view.

-Our crawler makes an effort to determine the publication date directly from the content.
-If, however, the date cannot be found from the content the crawler defaults to the indexing time.
-To make sure that the publication date is correct you can add metadata manually to your web pages You can find instructions about adding the publication date from here.
-After adding the date metadata a full re-crawl is required.
+Our crawler attempts to determine the publication date directly from the content.
+If, however, the date cannot be found from the content, the crawler defaults to the indexing time.
+To ensure that the publication date is correct, you can add metadata manually to your web pages.
+Instructions about adding the publication date can be found here.
+After adding the date metadata, a full re-crawl is required.

 Sorting results by date works best in cases where you want to have the most current content shown first in the search results.
 Practical uses include showing the latest blog posts, news articles or the latest products and services.